sejvlpet/tiny_prolog_interpreter/README.md

 ### Rule and facts syntax
 Please check the tests/test_files/sumup_fact_fib to see example of syntax for rules and facts.
 Syntax is based on Prolog, but is slightly simplified.
-Also, please note that for simplicity, negative numbers are not supported.
+Also, please note that for simplicity, negative numbers are not supported and a variable name cannot be contained in another variable name (Res and SubRes for example), those would cause an undefined behavior.